 Next, we will transition to bivariate and multivariate statistical techniques.
 We will explore how to quantify relationships between two or more variables.
 Because social science often focuses upon the relationship between variables, special emphasis will be placed on establishing the direction and magnitude of relationships in populations and samples.
-At the end of the course, we will examine the basis of probability theory - specifically, sets, combinatorial methods, and Bayes' theorem.
+At then end of the course, we will examine the basis of probability theory - specifically, sets, combinatorial methods, and Bayes' theorem.
+We will also explore several non-parametric statistical methods.
 Please note that I reserve the right to make modifications to the syllabus, as well as administer in-class exams and extra readings/homework assignments.
 All assignments, projects, and tests should be done independently, unless otherwise noted.

 Two major points need to be emphasized about this course.
 First, one of the best ways to learn about statistical techniques is to practice them as much as possible.
 Statistics does not come "naturally" to everyone (perhaps anyone), but with practice you will become well-versed in the topics explored in this class.
 Only by going through the process of computing the answers to statistical problems, will you develop the skills necessary to understand and conduct empirical research.
-A second point is that this class should give you the ability to effectively evaluate and communicate statistical research.
-Many have heard the phrase, "You can prove anything with statistics."
-Social scientists who are well-versed in statistics are able to differentiate good arguments from bad.
+A second point is that this class should give you the ability to effectively evaluate research, perhaps even leading you to identify and discard myths pertaining to statistics.
+I am sure everyone has heard the phrase, "You can prove anything with statistics," or, "You can lie with statistics."
+Honest, ethical social scientists use statistics as objective way to explore our social world.
+Social scientists who are well-versed in statistical methods can very easily differentiate good statistical arguments from bad ones.
 If nothing else, my hope is to provide you with the tools necessary to make this important distinction.